jabadymandry/github-flow/04-Database/02-Twitter/README.md

 ## Setting up Travis

 Setting up Travis for a project where you have a real PostgreSQL database is not as trivial as for a project without.
-Let's see how we can iterate on the [Travis setup](../02-Best-Practices/04-Continuous-Integration):
+Let's see how we can iterate on the **Travis setup** already covered:

 ```bash
 touch .travis.yml